|

 more important, and the analytical method of choice is the quantitative

 real-time RT-PCR.
-The relative abundance of
+In single-cell biology the absolute abundance of

-single mRNAs and their up- or down-regulation in a single cell,
+down-regulation in a single cell,

 compared to their